sivaps/lyft-motion-prediction-autonomous-vehicles/README.md

 # Lyft Agent movement prediction using Recurrent Neural Networks and Attention

-This repository contains the models used by me in the [Lyft Kaggle competition](https://www.kaggle.com/c/lyft-motion-prediction-autonomous-vehicles).
-It is not a top-performer model, the score in the competition (likelihood) was ~190 (top 700).
-I ran out of training time...
+This repository contains the models that I used in the [Lyft Kaggle](https://www.kaggle.com/c/lyft-motion-prediction-autonomous-vehicles) competition.
+It is not a top-performing model; its competition score (likelihood) was 190 (top 700).

- As opposed to most models of the competition I used RNNs and I tried to follow two papers from Sadeghian.
-I created the models from scratch, mostly for fun and to experiment with recurrent neural networks and attention.
-I learned many things about RNN training, like clipping gradients during the backward pass and not at the end, using stateful units anf apply visual and self attention.
+In contrast to the majority of the competitors' models, I employed RNNs and attempted to follow two Sadeghian publications.
+I built the models from the ground up, largely for fun and to experiment with recurrent neural networks and attention.
+I learnt a lot about RNN training, such as trimming gradients during the backward pass rather than at the end, employing stateful units, and applying visual and self attention.

-The trained models used to reproduce my results are provided [here](https://mega.nz/file/LxlW1AbD#d1NIrplSP3fUcdVZ0GOEKNm1yGmnH-c7vSkE5GTDrBM).
-They should be decompressed in the root of the repository.
+The trained models that were used to replicate my results are available in the TrainedModel directory.
+They should be decompressed in the repository's root directory.

-Many things are left to be done, such as more carefully selecting the training data, create a multiple path prediction model and not relaying too much on the history path.
-These things turned to be really important.
+More work need to be done, such as carefully selecting the training data, constructing a multiple route prediction model, and not depending too much on the previous path.
+These particulars proved significant.

 # Table of Contents